 A B C D

-We want to find out all the possible scenarios – or permutations – that these horses could rank (assuming there are no photo-finish ties.)
+The next step is to find out all the possible scenarios โ or permutations โ that these horses could rank (assuming there are no photo-finish ties.)

 ABCD ABDC ACBD ACDB ADBC ADCB

-There are 6 permutations where Horse A comes first, which means there must also be 6 arrangements where Horse B comes first.
+There are six permutations where Horse A comes first, which means there must also be six arrangements where Horse B comes first.

-Similarly, there will be 6 permutations for Horses C and D.
+Similarly, there will be six permutations for Horses C and D.

-Another way of thinking about this is to say we can choose:
+Another way of thinking about this is to choose:

-- The first horse in 4 ways (as there are 4 horses to choose from)
+- The first horse in 4 ways (as there are four horses to choose from)

-- The second horse in 3 ways (as there are now only 3 horses to choose from)
+- The second horse in 3 ways (as there are now only three horses to choose from)

-- The third horse in 2 ways (as there are now only 2 horses to choose from)
+- The third horse in 2 ways (as there are now only two horses to choose from)

-- The last horse in 1 way (as there is now only 1 horse to choose from.)
+- The last horse in 1 way (as there is now only one horse to choose from.)

 In general, the number of ways of arranging n distinct (different) objects (where n can be any exact number) is: